You are here

 Student Entrepreneurs Gather for Inspiration and Community at Program Launch

-The Student Founders Program is a Duke-wide activity group for those interested in launching their own ventures
+The Student Founders Program is a Duke-wide activity group for students interested in launching their own ventures

 Students sat clustered around conference tables in the Blue Devil Tower at Wallace Wade Stadium—it was the weekend, and it was early, yet the students buzzed with energy and talked about issues they care most about and the problems they are working to solve.